foxssake/netfox/docs/index.md

 ## About the tutorials

-Each tutorial describes a specific feature of netfox.
-Feel free to pick any of them as needed - while you do not need to read them in a specific order, you may follow the cross-links in case you encounter unfamiliar concepts.

-Tutorials start with a *challenge* section - this part is to describe the actual difficulty the feature sovles.
+Tutorials contain a *challenge* section - this part is to describe the actual difficulty the feature sovles.
 In case you are experienced with building multiplayer games, feel free to skip these sections.

 [Godot engine]: https://godotengine.org/